aircarto/ModuleAir_V2.1/README.md

 * ESPmDNS

 ## Boards
-The code is developped on a ESP32 DevC but other boards should be supported:
+The code is developped on a ESP32 DevC with 38 pins (equiped with a ESP-WROOM-32 module).
+More information about this board on the official [Espressif website](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-devkitc.html).
-* ESP32 DOIT DevKit V1
-* ESP32 Mini S2
-* Heltec Wifi Lora 32 V2
-* TTGO Lora 32 V2.1 Paxcounter

 ## Flashing